Diffusion of gravitactic chiral active Brownian particles in an asymmetric channel: Model

-Since the particles are confined in the transverse ($y$) direction, we only calculate their transport characteristics, i.e., the average velocity $v$ and the effective diffusion coefficient $D_{eff}$, along the longitudinal ($x$) axis.
-Closed-form expressions for these transport characteristics are not available, as the sliding-reflecting boundary conditions render the problem of solving the Fokker-Planck equations analytically intractable.
+Since the particles are confined in the transverse ($y$) direction, we only calculate their transport characteristics, i.e., the average velocity $v$ and the effective diffusion coefficient $D_{\mathrm{eff}}$, along the longitudinal ($x$) axis.
+Closed-form expressions for these transport characteristics are not available, as the boundary conditions at the channel walls render the problem of solving the Fokker-Planck equations analytically intractable.
 Therefore, these transport characteristics are calculated from simulations of the coupled Langevin equations~(\ref{Eq:Langevin2}) in the channel \cite{note:sim}.
 As an initial condition at time $t = 0$, the particles with randomly assigned orientations are uniformly distributed within a single cell of the channel spanning $x \in [0, 1]$, and the results are obtained by averaging over $10^{4}$ stochastic trajectories.
+Numerically, $v$ and $D_{\mathrm{eff}}$ along the longitudinal axis are, respectively, calculated as

 In the sections that follow, we present results for the average velocity, effective diffusion coefficient, and other relevant properties.